Frequently Asked Questions: Managing Your Account

 Personal filespaces are kept in the /home/ directory, for example /home/abc45/.
 Society filespaces are in /societies/, for example /societies/foosoc/.
-However, although we try to minimise the number of changes to the filesystem, we cannot guarantee that this will continue to be the case.
+Although we try to minimise the number of changes to the filesystem, we cannot guarantee that this will always be the case.
 We therefore recommend that you avoid using absolute paths wherever possible, such as by using relative paths instead.
 If this is not possible, we recommend that you make it easy for you to change the location of your files, e.g. by setting things up so that file locations can be specified in configuration files.

 How do I find out how much of my quota I have used?

 Simply log in and use the command: